martynvhouten/Remcura/FUTURE_FEATURES_ROADMAP.md

 ### 🎙️ **Voice Invitations**
 **Scenario**:
 ```
-Doctor: "Hey Google, invite the new nurse to MedStock"
+Doctor: "Hey Google, invite the new nurse to Remcura"
 Google: "Sure!
 I've created code 🏥CLINIC✨2024.
 Should I text it to them?"
 Doctor: "Yes, send to +31612345678"
 Google: "Done!
 They'll receive an invitation message now."